yzhao062/cs-paper-checklist/README.md

 ## 1. 🎯 Title and Abstract

-- [ ] 1.1 Title is ≤ 15 words, does not contain colon-separated phrases unless meaningful.
+- [ ] 1.1 Title is ≤ 15 words.
+Check for generic phrasing (e.g., “A Novel Framework...”) and overly narrow focus—aim for concise but informative.
-- [ ] 1.2 Title includes at least one technical keyword (e.g., OOD detection, graph learning).
+- [ ] 1.2 Title better combines both the **problem** and the **solution**, and includes at least one technical keyword (e.g., OOD detection, graph learning).
+- [ ] 1.3 Title avoids rare or ambiguous abbreviations.
+Terms like LLM, AI, and ML are acceptable; avoid AD unless context is clear as they can be advertisement or anomaly detection.
-- [ ] 1.3 Abstract contains: (1) task/problem definition, (2) key method/idea, (3) results, (4) why it matters.
+- [ ] 1.4 Abstract includes all four key components: (1) problem/task definition, (2) proposed method or idea, (3) main results, and (4) broader impact or significance.
-- [ ] 1.4 Abstract avoids undefined abbreviations and general adjectives (e.g., “important”, “novel”).
+- [ ] 1.5 Abstract avoids undefined abbreviations and vague descriptors (e.g., “important”, “novel”, “state-of-the-art” without context).
+- [ ] 1.6 Bonus: Abstract includes at least one concrete, quantitative result or insight to make the work stand out.
+For instance, our methods archives 11.2x acceleration in test time inference for jailbreak detection.

 ---